spacotto/swifty-companion/assets/man/project_setup.md

 npx expo start
 ```

-1. Press `w` to inspect the UI directly in a desktop browser.
+* Press `w` to inspect the UI directly in a desktop browser.
-2. Scan the displayed QR code using the Expo Go application on an Android or iOS device connected to the same network.
+* Scan the displayed QR code using the **Expo Go** application on an Android or iOS device connected to the same local network.
-3. Run make tunnel (`npx expo start --tunnel`) if the development host and mobile device are on isolated or restricted networks.
+* Run `make tunnel` (`npx expo start --tunnel`) if the development host and mobile device are on isolated or restricted networks.